content-left-bg.png

 PublishingPageContent

-At Robina State High School we have three specialist Arts Programs on offer to students: Drama Extension, Dance Troupe and Instrumental Music.
+At Robina State High School we have three specialist Arts Programs on offer to students: Dance Academy, Drama Extension and Instrumental Music.

 Why Study the Creative Arts?